EEBOS/osg-online-api-docs/content/api/inventories.md

   }
 ~~~

-#### Sample response body
+#### Sample Response Body

-When the courses are successfully assigned, our API will send an empty `JSON` response `{ }`; just in case the action requires an extra payment, the response body will include the key `extra_payment` as follows:
+When courses are successfully assigned, our API will send an empty `JSON` hash as a response: `{ }`
+If the assignation requires an extra payment, the response body will include the `extra_payment` key.
+Example:

 ~~~json
   {